Mc-Zen/quill/docs/guide/quill-guide.typ

   ```
 )

 We can create a #smallcaps("cx")-gate by calling #ref-fn("ctrl()") and passing the relative distance to the desired wire, e.g., `1` to the next wire, `2` to the second-next one or `-1` to the previous wire.
 Per default, the end of the vertical wire is  just joined with the target wire without any decoration at all.
 Here, we make the gate a #smallcaps("cx")-gate by adding a #ref-fn("targ()") symbol on the second wire.
-In order to make a #smallcaps("cz")-gate with another control circle on the target wire, just use `ctrl(0)` as target.
+In order to make a #smallcaps("cz")-gate with another control circle on the target wire, just use `ctrl()` as target.

 == Multi-Qubit Gates and Wire Labels